sagemath/sage/src/doc/en/developer/packaging.rst

 It is then no longer necessary to manually download upstream tarballs.

-Utility Script to Create Packages
+Utility script to create packages
 =================================

 Assuming that you have downloaded